Skip to content

 $ terraform destroy

-Similarly, Terraform will request confirmation; type yes to continue execution.
-After the command executes successfully, the blacklist will no longer be displayed in Guance.
+Similarly, Terraform will prompt for confirmation; type yes to continue.
+Once the command executes successfully, the blacklist will no longer appear in Guance.

 Feedback